'Next Generation' Flaws Found on Computer Processors - Slashdot

 IDK if we should go to a locked sandbox with very limited tools, or have only a set of vetting building blocks that

-Direct article link (Score:3)
+Direct article link (Score:5, Informative)

 here [heise.de] (German)